 Some violent conflicts on today's front page have deep roots in long-term environmental problems and rapid population growth.
 But these roots are often overlooked in favor of more visible explanations.
 According to some experts, protecting natural resources and stabilizing population growth must be part of long-term solutions to these conflicts.
 Others say the evidence does not support this strategy.
 But all agree that more research will lead to a more nuanced understanding of the links connecting environment, population, and security.
 Bringing together a diverse group of authors—from Nepal to Norway, from the university to the military—the 11th edition of the Environmental Change and Security Program Report explores how powerful underlying forces may engender war—-or lay a foundation for peace.
+Henrik Urdal finds that national levels of population growth, land scarcity, and urbanization do not have a great influence on patterns of war and peace; however, "using local level data—rather than national—might reveal a stronger relationship between population pressure and conflict."

 In questions of war and peace, population dynamics are rarely considered.
 Little in-depth analysis counters the simplistic equations of conventional wisdom.
 To help traverse this minefield, five experts offer recommendations based on their new research: